 Another myth people like to perpetuate as a reason not to eat a frugivorous based, whole-food, plant based diet has to do with B12.
 So many people think because people can get deficient in B12, that this is the main reason why not eating animals is unhealthy.
 But many miss a few very important details.

+B12 is not from animals!
 B12 is produced from bacteria in soil containing cobalt which is turned into cobalamin.

 The advent of industrialized agricultural methods which lay waste to healthy soil microbiomes and denature the soil of cobalt.

 Hyper cleanliness with extremely sanitized and washed produce remove all the soil from the root vegetable.

 Once you know how human beings have altered the form of the foods we eat to this degree, we can arrive at the conclusion that the lack of this nutrient is not because of the vegan diet, it is due to the fact that we’ve severely limited it’s bio-availability in our food.
 In fact, almost half the meat eating population are also deficient in B12.

 Humans eating meat have become deficient in B12 because: